 Biography

 Almost a decade ago, previous to my scientific endeavors, my profession was in the arts (specifically 2D and 3D animation and design).
 Although my path has changed, I still love to design and find ways to incorporate those skills into my scientific work.
-As for me personally, I enjoy learning new things and sharing my ideas and experiences with others.
-In my free time, I have fun hiking, bicycling, playing sports like tennis, and team-based computer games.
+I also love learning new things and sharing my ideas and experiences with others.
+In my free time, I have fun hiking, bicycling, playing sports like tennis, and video games.

 This website provides an overview of my work in science and education.
 For more information, download my curriculum vitae